sodadata/docs/soda-sql/orchestrate_scans.md

 Though you can install Soda SQL directly in your Airflow environment, the instructions below use PythonVirtualenvOperator to run Soda SQL scans in a different environment.
 This keeps Soda SQL software separate to prevent any dependency conflicts.

 1. Install `virtualenv` in your main Airflow environment.
+2. Install Soda SQL in your `virtualenv`.
-2. Set the following variables in your Airflow environment.
+3. Set the following variables in your Airflow environment.
 ```python
 warehouse_yml = Variable.get('soda_sql_warehouse_yml_path')
 scan_yml = Variable.get('soda_sql_scan_yml_path')
 ```
-3. Configure as per the following example.
+4. Configure as per the following example.

 ```python
 from airflow import DAG